Research Area 4: Visual and Material Culture Studies

 Current research focus and activities

-By the beginning of the winter term 2018/2019 (mid October) new doctoral fellows will join the Research Area.
+By the beginning of the winter term 2020 new doctoral fellows will join the Research Area.
 We are looking forward to integrate new impetus in our current research focus.

 Since the winter semester 2016/17 our work particularly focused on the challenges of working interdisciplinary in the broad field of visual culture.
 Coming from different academic disciplines (such as art history, literary studies, cultural studies, media studies, political science, history and sociology) our discussions aimed at identifying and reflecting the different kinds of knowledge underlying our specific disciplinary approaches and their relations to visual practices.
 Sessions were dedicated to the discussion of theoretical and methodological frameworks in the form of an inter- and trans-disciplinary dialogue.
 Of particular interest were issues of the political dimension of the visual and of the migration resp. distribution of images on a global scale.
 A Key Note Lecture and Masterclass with Prof. Bärbel Küster (University Zürich) set a particular focus on oral history and dialogic principles within visual culture studies.
-Questions of in/visibility and of ambivalent visibilities formed a guiding question throughout the semesters and led to our plans for an interdisciplinary conference which will be held in 2019.
+An overview over the activities in collaboration with other institutions and researchers you see below.
+Beside this network focused activites we also frequently visit exhibitions in the region.

 - 18 & 19 January 2018: Interdisciplinary Methodology Lab: Exploring Political Dimensions of the Visual (2 day Method-Lab, guest speakers: Dr. Gabi Schlag, Helmut Schmidt University Hamburg; Prof. Dr. Bojana Kunst, JLU Gießen; Prof. Dr. Sigrid Ruby, JLU Gießen; Dr. Sophia Prinz, European University Viadrina Frankfurt Oder; Prof. Dr. Greta Olsen, JLU Gießen)